 “Photography As ART” script shows how James creates his art using only light, camera, and optics, in addition to considerable logistical planning, technical experimentation, patience and dedication.

-Image 21 shows the SHENANDOAH illusion, overall and in various shots, pans and tilts.
+Image 21 shows the FUGUREHEAD illusion, overall and in various shots, pans and tilts.

-Two illusion samples that are wonderful representations of logistical planning in creating a piece of fine art photography are the SHENANDOAH and STANDBY LINE.
+Two illusion samples that are wonderful representations of logistical planning in creating a piece of fine art photography are the FIGUREHEAD and STANDBY LINE.

 Image 22, 23, 24 of beautiful figurehead examples are shown in pans, tilts, and overall.

-Image 25 shows a wide-angle view of the SHENANDOAH in pans, tilts, overall, and ends back on Image 21, which was the select photograph.
+Image 25 shows a wide-angle view of the FIGUREHEAD Illusion in pans, tilts, overall, and ends back on Image 21, which was the select photograph.

-In order to represent this historical era of shipping in the Vineyard area, James had that growing creative urge to recreate this 19th century vision of a figurehead on the bow of a tall ship anchored in harbor, only this time with a real, live figure.
+In order to represent this historical era of shipping in the Vineyard area, James came to having a growing creative urge to recreate this 19th century vision of a figurehead on the bow of a tall ship anchored in harbor, only this time with a real, live figure.
 The only potential set back was being able to commandeer the only tall ship available, the SHENANDOAH.

 This 108-foot square topsail schooner was owned by Bob Douglas, from the Quaker Oats family.
 I needed his permission to use his vessel, and one day I came on board to find him at the helm and asked.
 I had been terribly nervous about being rejected, there being no other option, but I was elated when he gave me the go ahead.
 I can only guess that that my established reputation as a photographer in the area influenced his decision.